 Vitamin B To ensure that your hair is healthy and does not split include foods rich in the different B vitamins.
 These include whole grains, beans, lentils, plenty of fresh fruits and vegetables, especially citrus fruits and tomatoes.
 Biotin deficiency has been linked to hair loss.
 Foods high in biotin are brown rice, cracked wheat, green peas, lentils, oats, soybeans, sunflower seeds and walnuts.
 Deficiency of B complex vitamins can lead to greasy hair, dandruff, poor hair growth and grey hair.

 Vitamin C Vitamin C is important for good circulation, hair growth and hair color.
 If you have enough vitamin C you will have strong, supple strands of hair that do not split.
 Good sources of vitamin C are all citrus fruits like oranges, lime, lemon, berries, and vegetables like Brussels sprouts, cucumbers, tomato, cauliflower, green leafy vegetables and red peppers.

 Iron – This carries oxygen to the hair.
 Without enough iron, hair and its follicles are starved of oxygen.
 This means that the goodness in the root of your hair is much less effective along the length of the strand.
 You can increase your iron intake by eating dark green vegetables, whole grains, and garden cress seeds or by adding iron supplements under supervision.

 Potassium Banana is the best source for potassium, which is important in nutrient transfer through cell membranes.

 2. Treat your hair delicately.
-Avoid unnecessary brushing, combing or handling.
-Use a soft, round bristles brush.
+Avoid unnecessary brushing, combing, or handling.
+Use a soft, round bristle brush.

 3. Have a weekly scalp massage to provide stimulation to the hair follicles.